aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/how-to-build-a-table-from-a-datatable/_index.md

-﻿---
+---
 title: How to Build a Table from a DataTable in C#
 second_title: Aspose.Words for .NET
-articleTitle: How to Build a Table from a DataTable
+articleTitle: Build a Table from a DataTable
-linktitle: How to Build a Table from a DataTable
+linktitle: Build a Table from a DataTable
 description: "Example of filling document table from external database using C#."
 type: docs
-weight: 60
+weight: 120
 url: /net/how-to-build-a-table-from-a-datatable/
 ---

+Often your application will pull data from a database and store it in the form of a **DataTable**.
+You can easily insert this data into your document as a new table and quickly apply formatting to the whole table.

 {{% alert color="primary" %}}

-You can download the complete source code of the ImportTableFromDataTable sample [here](https://github.com/aspose-words/Aspose.Words-for-.NET).
+Note that the preferred way of inserting data from a **DataTable** into a document table is by using [Mail Merge with Regions](https://docs.aspose.com/words/net/types-of-mail-merge-operations/#mail-merge-with-regions).
+The technique presented in this article is only suggested if you are unable to create a suitable template before hand to merge data with, in other words if you require everything to happen programmatically.

 {{% /alert %}}

-Often your application will pull data from a database and store it in the form of a **DataTable**.
-You may wish to easily insert this data into your document as a new table and quickly apply formatting to the whole table.
-Using Aspose.Words this task is very simple to achieve.
-The code presented within this article demonstrates how to do this.

-Note that the preferred way of inserting data from a **DataTable** into a document table is by using [Mail Merge with Regions]() .
-The technique presented in this article is only suggested if you are unable to create a suitable template before hand to merge data with, in other words if you require everything to happen programmatically.

-## The Solution
+Using Aspose.Words, you can easily retrieve data from a database and store it as a table:

 1. Create a new **DocumentBuilder** object on your **Document**.
 1. Start a new table using **DocumentBuilder**.